Healthy On A Cold Night:

 - Cilantro leaves

 Like this you get protein, healthy fats and flavor balance.
-The cilantro and feta cheese balance the sweet taste of the soup with its freshness and salty taste.
+The cilantro and seeds balance the sweet taste of the soup with its freshness and salty taste.

 How about you, what toppings do you usually add to your soups?